lucchesicorey-tech/C.Lucchesi.SpoofV2/README.md

 🚀 Chromebook Installation Guide
 1. Start a Codespace

 Click the green "<> Code" button.

 Select "Codespaces".

 Click "Create codespace on main".

-2. Update Node & Bun
-Paste this into the terminal to prepare the system:
+2. Update Node & Bun--Paste this into the terminal to prepare the system:

 Bash
 nvm install 20 && nvm use 20 && nvm alias default 20
 curl -fsSL https://bun.sh/install | bash
 export PATH="$HOME/.bun/bin:$PATH"

-3. Install & Start
-Run these to launch the proxy:
+3. Install & Start--Run these to launch the proxy:

 Bash
 bun install
 bun start

 4. Open the App

 Look for the pop-up: "Your application is running on port 8080."

 Click "Make Public".